neonephos/outreach/documents/outreach_committee_playbook/social_media/social_media_strategy_2026.md

 - Respond to comments that contain a relevant question, constructive feedback, or meaningful input related to the post.
 Address the specific point clearly and professionally.
 - Pure reactions, emojis, or generic comments do not always require a response.
 ### Mentionings
-- If I’m mentioned by a company, respond with a comment;
+- If NeoNephos Foundation is mentioned by a company, respond with a comment;
-- if my personal profile is mentioned, react with a like
+- if NeoNephos Foundation is mentioned by a personal profile, react with a like
 ### Messages
 - reply to or forward personal messages as appropriate.